-- 4. In no case shall any portion of an off-premise sign overhang into or be placed in the public right-of-way unless allowed by the Director of Public Works. - 5.
-In no case shall any portion of an off-premise sign extend into the required buffer area as designed in Section 1347.05. - G. Lighting (see Section 1345.05) - H. Construction Standards.
+- 2. Side 5 feet - 3.
+Rear 5 feet - 4.
+In no case shall any portion of an off-premise sign overhang into or be placed in the public right-of-way unless allowed by the Director of Public Works. - 5.
+In no case shall any portion of an off-premise sign extend into the required buffer area as designed in Section 1347.05. - G. Illumination (see Section 1345.02.E) - H. Construction Standards.
 All off-premise signs shall be constructed in accordance with the building code of the City.
 The structural elements of all off-premise signs shall be of steel unipole construction.